Rakusan was always interested in demonstrating the traditional art of woodblock printing to friends, guests, and other potential clients.

 Unfortunately, only a single sheet, the final one, is currently illustrated in their online archive.

-The printed 'No. 23' in the center of the upper margin indicates that this is the 23rd sheet of the process set.
+The printed 'No. 23' in the center of the upper margin indicates that this is the twenty-third sheet of the process set.

-Comparison with the 6 Process Set indicates that because the signature has been printed and no seal appears,
+Comparison with the 6 Process Set suggests that because the signature has been printed and no seal appears,

 that No. 23 is the last sheet of a twenty-three sheet 2 Process Set.

-The full lower margin is preserved and the diagnostic edition III watermark should also be present, but is invisible in the only available image (below).
+The full lower margin is preserved and the diagnostic edition III watermark should also be present, but is invisible in the only available image (see below).

 All known copies of 2 in edition III (including this process set) contain a printing anomaly.